Visual & Public Art

 Take a Walk on the Artistic Side

 The Nelson and Kootenay Lake region of British Columbia is a hub for visual arts.
-With facilities including the Kootenay School of the Arts, Touchstones Museum of Art and History, Oxygen Art Centre, and the Langham Cultural Centre, plus multiple performance venues, the region punches well above its weight when it comes to arts and culture.
+With facilities including the Kootenay School of the Arts, The Nelson Museum, Archives & Gallery, Oxygen Art Centre, and the Langham Cultural Centre, plus multiple performance venues, the region punches well above its weight when it comes to arts and culture.

 There is public art all across the region.
 From the "Harvest" sculpture in Meadow Creek, to the carved Osprey in Kaslo, and permanent and changing exhibits around Nelson.
 By the same artists who created Harvest (Koots Artist Collective), head to the new "Hide N' Seek" installation along the Kaslo River Trail, featuring eight large reinforced concrete sculptures of seven children playing hide-and-seek and one adult watching over them.
 Explore these sculptures on your trip to the region.
 You'll be impressed.
 See the complete Public Art Inventory.

 The summer months are when the area goes wild with festivals and events.
 Nelson and Kaslo host Art Walks during the summer months, which highlight local artists’ work in local shops.
 The summer-long celebration features unique art for sale on the walls of participating businesses.